thoughtbot/testing-rails/release/testing-rails.md

 themselves.
 Memoizing the value to an instance variable in the external method is simply a reimplementation of `let`, and suffers the same pitfalls.

-## Using Factories Like Fixtures
+## Bloated Factories

-While [we prefer factories over fixtures](#factorygirl), it is important to use factories appropriately.
-Occasionally, we'll see test suites that use `FactoryGirl` as if they were fixtures which is the worst of both worlds.
-Factories are great because they are flexible, however they can be slower than fixtures.
-When you use them like fixtures, they can be slow and inflexible.

-There are two ways we've seen people use factories like fixtures:

-### Defining more attributes than you need

-When you define your factories, you declare all of the attributes the factory should be initialized with.
-When you define more attributes than you need on a factory, these attributes are set by default in every test, and can subtly cause side effects.
-This become harder to reason about as your test suite grows, especially if many of your tests end up depending on this default behavior.
+A factory is the single source of truth for what it takes to instantiate a minimally valid object.
+When you define more attributes than you need on a factory, you implicitly couple yourself to these values every time you use the factory.
+These attributes can cause subtle side effects and make your tests harder to reason about and change as time goes on.

 Factories are intended to be customized directly in the test case you are using them in.
-If your test case depends on a model with a specific attribute, that attribute should be set on the model when it is initialized in the test case, not in some other file.
-When you set these attributes in the test case itself, it is far easier to understand the causes and effects of what happens in your test.
-It also makes it easier to see what conditions are important for the test to pass.
+This allows you to communicate what is significant about a record directly in the test.
+When you set these attributes in the test case itself, it is easier to understand the causes and effects in the test.
+This is useful for both test maintenance and communication about the feature or unit under test.

 When defining your factories, define the _minimum number of attributes for the model to pass validations_.
 Here's an example: